This article was updated in November 2023.

 2. Watch Videos Beforehand

 Several of the destinations have videos to watch on their websites.
 View them before your visit; you will probably appreciate this walk much more.
-In addition, for a bit more detailed historical background information, there are excellent resources on Khan Academy, such as this video that explains the issues that the founding fathers grappled with: The Constitutional Convention.
+In addition, for more detailed historical background information, there are excellent resources on Khan Academy, such as this video that explains the issues that the founding fathers grappled with: The Constitutional Convention.

 3. Use Apps as Helpers